mschmit88/SObjM/README.md

 }
 ```

-You can then use the custom matcher by passing an instance of it into the methods must() / mustNot()
+You can use the custom matcher by passing an instance of it into the methods must() / mustNot()

 ```javascript
 SObjM.Matcher m = SObjM.val(Opportunity.CloseDate).must(new BeFirstDayOfMonth());